|

 and faxing all worked mostly as expected.
 Best of all -

+no wires.
 The security built into the Actiontec USB Bluetooth Adapter

 protects your data from intruders by using native 40 bit